Underwood, Queensland: Education

 There are no schools in Underwood.
 The nearest government primary schools are Eight Mile Plains State School in neighbouring Eight Mile Plains to the north-west, Springwood Road State School in neighbouring Rochedale South to the north-east, and Kuraby State School in neighbouring Kuraby to the west.
 The nearest government secondary schools are Rochedale State High School in neighbouring Rochedale to the north, Springwood State High School in neighbouring Springwood to the east, and Runcorn State High School in Runcorn to the west.

 Amenities

 Operated by Logan City Council Libraries, the Logan North branch Library opened in 2008 and is located on the corner of Sports Drive and Springwood Road, Underwood.
 Public WiFi is available.

 Transport

 Underwood is accessible by road from the Pacific Motorway (M1).
-Public transport is available via the Springwood Bus Station along the South East Busway.
+Public transport is available via the Springwood Busway Station along the South East Busway.
 The nearest train stations are the Kuraby Railway Station in the adjacent suburb of Kuraby, and Trinder Park Railway Station in the adjacent suburb of Woodridge.